FatimaZahra-Bioinfo/Bioinformatics_week/coding/Report.md

 | | **AlphaFoldDB** | **Q6H6V4** | Auxin Response Factor 6 (*Oryza sativa*) | **63.0% Identity** |
 | | **AlphaFoldDB** | **Q653U3** | Auxin Response Factor 17 (*Oryza sativa*) | **62.6% Identity** |

+## EX9
+In this exercise we will use the GO-web browser QuickGo as it is an intuitive and weekly updated resource.
+Although we won’t be using them in this session, there are many other related tools out there, such as UniProt or Ensembl Plants.

+The goal of this task is to learn how to: - Search for GO annotations using different inputs (protein IDs, gene IDs and GO terms). - Search for all products annotated to specific GO term or GO ID. - Customize the research to better fit the user preferences.
+### Search for the GO terms and the functional categories of the following GO IDs GO:0009414, GO:0035618, GO:0016491.
+Tip : For multiple search GO IDs needs to be separated by a space.
+GO:0016491 : oxidoreductase activity (Category: Molecular Function, marked with an F)

+GO:0035618 : root hair (Category: Cellular Component, marked with a C)

+GO:0009414 : response to water deprivation (Category: Biological Process, marked with a P)
+### What are the GO ID and the functional category corresponding to photosynthesis?
+GO ID: GO:0015979

+Functional Category: Biological Process.

+### What are the immediate parent(s) and children of the photosynthesis GO term?
+Immediate Parent: metabolic process (GO:0008152).
+Immediate Children:
+   photosynthesis, light reaction (GO:0019684) photosynthesis, dark reaction (GO:0019685) regulation of photosynthesis (GO:0010109) photosystem (GO:0009521) negative regulation of photosynthesis	(GO:1905156) positive regulation of photosynthesis (GO:1905157) photosynthetic membrane (GO:0034357)
+### Search for the GO annotation terms of the following protein A0A068LKP4,A0A097PR28, A0A059Q6N8?
+What do you observe?
+A0A068LKP4
+   Name: RPW8 domain-containing protein
+   Organism (Taxon): Arabidopsis thaliana (Thale cress)

+A0A097PR28
+   Name: General transcription factor IIH subunit 2 Organism (Taxon): Prunus persica (Peach)

+A0A059Q6N8
+   Name: Photosystem II reaction center protein M Organism (Taxon): Zea mays subsp. mays (Corn/Maize)

+We observe that all the three proteins come from the Plant Kingdom (Viridiplantae), but they are from three different species (Arabidopsis, Peach, and Maize) and perform different functions (Defense/Resistance, Transcription, and Photosynthesis).This demonstrates that Gene Ontology (GO) allows scientists to compare biology between different types of plants.

+### How many gene products are involved in leaf development?
+Give the GO ID corresponding to this term.
+The results show 21,805 annotations to 21,009 distinct gene products.

+Leaf development: GO:0048366
+### How many proteins of Arabidopsis thaliana, Prunus perisca and Zea mays are assigned to the leaf development GO term.
+Tip : Zea mays.
+Taxonomy ID=4577
+   Arabidopsis thaliana: 638 annotations
+   Prunus perisca: 59 annotations
+   Zea mays: 178 annotations

+### Check the total number of BP annotations and proteins supported by the experimental evidence codes in both Arabidopsis thaliana and Prunus persica. (see the evidence codes) Tip : check the ‘Statistics’ box.
+   Arabidopsis thaliana: 423 annotations to 332 distinct gene products Prunus perisca: No matching annotations have been found